calebabeck2020/CL-java-interview-prep/questions.md

 41. Differentiate .compareTo() & .equals()?
 - .compareTo() compares the data content of variables, but .equals() compares the data addresses of variables

-43. Difference between Linked List & Array List?

-44. Can entity classes be marked as final?
+44. Can entity classes be marked as final? (!!!)

-45. Is “finally” guaranteed to run?

-46. Can you override a private or static method in Java?
+- I don't recall what entity classes are

-47. What are java exceptions?
+47. What are java exceptions? (!)
+- exceptions are errors that are thrown during compilation or runtime when a method or function fails to compile or run

 48. Can you change a final variable?
+- no, they are immutable - once assigned, they cannot be modified

-49. What would be returned from a static variable?
+49. What would be returned from a static variable? (!!!)

-50. What is method overriding and method overloading?

-51. What is a constructor?
+- receiving that variable from another class without need to instantiate the object into memory

 52. What is the collection API?
+- The Collection API provides

 53. Do you understand Java Threads?
+-

 54. Describe the difference between a set and a list?
+- A set is a disorganized collection of data whereas a list is generally an organized collection of data

 55. When would it be best to use an ArrayList or a List?

 56. What Java version are you using?

 57. What is the difference between versions 8 and 11?
+- Version 11 introduced a new garbage collection and a new HTTP client

 58. What is the difference between Strings and StringBuffer?
+- Strings are immutable objects whereas StringBuffers

-59. What is a StringBuilder?
+59. What is a StringBuilder? (!)
+- Stringbuilder is an object that is used to take immutable Strings and perform transformations on them

 ### SQL:
 9. What is HQL?